dhana2403/GTEx_Pro/README.md

 This repository contains the academic version of the GTEx_pro pipeline for RNA-seq data analysis.

 **Features:**
-- Implements basic batch correction using SVA.
+- Implements basic normalization and batch correction using SVA.
 - Provides reproducible preprocessing workflows for tissue-specific gene expression analysis.